SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 # Super-NT-Jailbreak

-Custom "jailbreak" firmware for the Analogue Super NT that allows loading ROMs from the SD Card slot.
+Custom "Jailbreak" firmware for the Analogue Super NT that allows loading ROMs from the SD Card slot.

 ## Updating Firmware